Pips Answer for Friday, September 12, 2025

 Since I only had four dominoes to work with, the target sums of 8 and 11 acted as clear guides.
 I matched the available dominoes like the [5,6] to the higher sum region and worked my way through the grid until every piece fit.
 Moving on to the

-Nyt Pips medium answer for 2025-09-12
+NYT Pips medium answer for 2025-09-12

-Answer for 2025-09-12
+Complete answer for 2025-09-12 (Medium)

 Medium puzzle, things got a bit more interesting with the 'less than' and 'equals' constraints.
 I focused on the target 0 regions immediately because they are the easiest to solve—you know those have to be zeros.